On this page:

 Example

 Anna is starting high school soon.
 She wants to attend full time, like other students.
-Anna often takes longer to learn new things than other students, and needs behaviour support to help her while she is at school.
+Anna often takes longer to learn new things than other students and needs behaviour support to help her while she’s at school.

-We also may fund specific training for teachers and staff at Anna’s school about Anna’s disability support needs, so they know the best ways to teach her.
+We may also fund specific training for teachers and staff at Anna’s school to understand Anna’s disability support needs, so they know the best ways to teach her.